rcrupiISP/ISParity/README.md

 ---

-To know more about the research work of our team of :star: **Data Science & Artificial Intelligence** :star: in Intesa Sanpaolo, please refer to our publications
+To know more about the research work of our team of :star: **Data Science & Artificial Intelligence** :star: <!---in Intesa Sanpaolo-->, please refer to our publications
 ## Journal papers & Conference proceedings

 ### Fairness